 “I like to strike a balance between representation and abstraction in my art.
 I wish for my paintings to convey an image of a recognizable object or scene but also to leave something for the imagination.
 I generally draw my subject matter from real scenes which I’ll paint onsite, or otherwise I’ll paint in the studio scenes from my plein air studies.
 But I always enjoy painting loose so the result is my own interpretation of the scene and so that it conveys the emotions which I felt at the time of the creation of the work.”

 He has developed his technique through extensive practice, formal education, and a multitude of workshops with respected painters from around the country.
 His award-winning work has appeared in shows and exhibitions throughout the United States and is held in various private collections.
-He resides in Santa Fe, New Mexico.
+He resides n the Central Coast of California.